aireilly/mkdocs-asciidoctor-backend/README.md

 pip install mkdocs-material
 ```

-The following example `mkdocs.yml` can be dropped into the root of an existing AsciiDoc project:
+The following example `mkdocs.yml` can be dropped into the root of an existing AsciiDoc project.

+AsciiDoc must be in the MkDocs default `docs/` folder.

 ```yaml
 site_name: Example